Madhur-katyayn/FNN_HD/README.md

 ## $\textbf{Implementation of a Neuron in Verilog}$
 $\text{The neuron is designed in such a way that it accepts the input image data}$ $\textbf{ sequentially}$ $\text{ in the }$ $\textbf{fixed point binary}$
 $\text{format.
 Every Neuron has its own small RAM to store weights(It will be discussed how weights will arrive in RAM of }$
 $\text{each neuron.).
-When the "In-data-valid" becomes one controller start enables both the counter and RAM.
+When the "In-data-valid" becomes "1" controller enables both the counter and RAM.
 Counter is }$
 $\text{reseted to 0.
 After that input data start arriving sequentially.
 For every pixel of input image corresponding weight }$
 $\text{is fetched from memory and fed to multiplier after sign extentsion(Not required for some neruon).
 When multiplication}$
 $\text{ is completed it is fed to an adder that already have previously stored multiplication result as its input.
 After }$